The quality of the care and patient experiences we provide are very important at SMCS.

-- All formal customer complaints must be submitted in writing to Customer Relations.
+- All formal customer complaints will be encouraged to be submitted in writing to Customer Relations.

-- Persons who express a desire to file a formal complaint verbally, either in person or via a telephone call (802-885-7299) will be instructed to complete and submit a written Customer Complaint/Grievance Form to Customer Relations.
+- Persons who express a desire to file a formal complaint verbally, either in person or via a telephone call (802-885-7299) will be given instructions how to complete and submit a written Customer Complaint/Grievance Form to Customer Relations.

 - The Department Manager is responsible for resolving the formal written complaint or, if necessary, to refer it to the Quality Improvement Office within 30 days for investigation, review, and resolution.